On this page you will find a comprehensive and impartial guide to the Dhaulagiri Circuit Trek.

 Day 2

 From Kathmandu, it takes half an hour to fly and seven hours to drive to Pokhara.
 Must-sees include the beauteous temple of Bindabasini, Davis fall, Mahendra cave, Phewa Lake, the famous Seti Gorge and the Pokhara Mountain Museum.
-You spend the night in Pokhara.
+You will spend the night in Pokhara.

 Day 3